simplicity-js/simplicity/.github/DOCUMENTATION.md

 It is often helpful to have different configuration values based on the environment where the application is running.
-For example, you may wish to use a sqlite database during development while using a MySQL RDBMS in production different or a different cache driver locally than you do on your production server.
+For example, you may wish to use a sqlite database during development while using a MySQL RDBMS in production or a different cache driver locally than you do on your production server.

 To make this easy for you, Simplicity utilizes the [dotenv][] library.